hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ## Structure

 A filtering pattern consists of a number of Helios components that work together functionally and enforce a consistent layout.
-These elements are variable depending on the data set's content and the context within the application.
-They can be combined in different ways to achieve an experience that benefits the end user.
+These elements are variable depending on the data set's content and the context within the application and can be combined in different ways to achieve an experience that benefits the end user.

 ### Data set